IRFrench/SteamNews/README.md

 ## Use

 Set up the configuration and run the service.
+The configuration is searched for using the `ETC` environment variable.

 An example configuration would look like this

 ```
 discord:
   bot_token: "<BOT TOKEN HERE>"